wajidumar/Data-Science-Projects/N2O emission project/emmit.md

 y=df["Value"]
 ```

-The model from the Scikit-learn library is fitted on the variables
+The model from the Scikit-learn library was fitted on the variables

 ```python